 Shadows and reflections produced by ambient light combined with uneven light from the monitor can cause eyestrain.
 For example, when using the monitor beside a bright window, eyes will need to work harder to avoid the glare caused by the reflection, resulting in eyestrain.
 Additionally, strong differences in ambient light and the light from the display can cause eyestrain.
 For example, if the user has a very bright display in a dimly lit room, his or her eyes need to use more energy to focus.
-Or, when switching from dark to bright scenes on screen, our eyes need to constantly adjust the pupils to accommodate the brightness difference, which can also cause eyestrain, headaches and blurred vision. ii.
-BenQ Brightness Intelligence Technology Brightness Intelligence Technology detects the amount of ambient light in the viewing environment and automatically adjusts the brightness for the most comfortable viewing experience possible.
-Gen2 of this technology allows for customized brightness that can be presented based on the user's preference for one environment, then automatically generates on a brightness curve for other usage scenarios.
-Brightness Intelligence Technology also utilizes BenQ Luminance Engine and Color Engine, which detect the intensity of the content and adjust the image to ensure that bright scenes don't get overexposed and dark areas automatically adjust to maintain a visible level of contrast, helping to reduce eyestrain.
+Or, when switching from dark to bright scenes on screen, our eyes need to constantly adjust the pupils to accommodate the brightness difference, which can also cause eyestrain, headaches and blurred vision.
+2.BenQ Brightness Intelligence Technology Brightness Intelligence Technology detects the amount of ambient light in the viewing environment and automatically adjusts the brightness for the most comfortable viewing experience possible.
+Brightness Intelligence Technology also utilizes BenQ Luminance Engine and Color Engine which detect the intensity of the content and adjust the image to ensure that bright scenes don't get overexposed and dark areas automatically adjust to maintain a visible level of contrast, helping to reduce eyestrain.

-1. Ambient Light Sensor

-When on-screen brightness matches the brightness of ambient light, the eyes don't have to constantly adapt to the difference between dark and light areas.
+i.Ambient Light sensor When on-screen brightness matches the brightness of ambient light, the eyes don't have to constantly adapt to the difference between dark and light areas.
 Brightness Intelligence Technology utilizes the Ambient Light Sensor to detect the amount of ambient light in the viewing environment and automatically adjusts display brightness to the most suitable levels.
+Without Ambient Light Sensor Control